TITLE 77: PUBLIC HEALTH

 Section 245.71 Qualifications and Requirements for Home Services Workers

-a) Each agency shall ensure and maintain documentation in the employee file that all persons employed or providing services as an in-home services worker, and who are not otherwise licensed, certified or registered in accordance with Illinois law to render such care, comply with the following conditions:
+a) Each agency shall ensure and shall maintain documentation in the home services worker's employee file that all persons employed or providing services as an in-home services worker, and who are not otherwise licensed, certified or registered in accordance with Illinois law to render this care, comply with the following conditions:

 1) Does not have a disqualifying background check under the requirements of the Health Care Worker Background Check Act without a waiver;

-2) Has a copy of the Social Security card; and
+2) Has a copy of the person's Social Security card; and

-3) Has visa or proof of citizenship in compliance with federal requirements for employment.
+3) Has a visa or proof of citizenship in compliance with federal requirements for employment.

-d) The agency shall provide proof of a competency evaluation conducted by the agency or proof that the worker has successfully completed a training program at another licensed home services agency within the prior year (previous 365 days).
-The competency evaluation or proof of prior training at a licensed home services agency within the prior year shall address each of the following subjects:
+d) The placement agency may accept proof that the worker has successfully completed a training program at or through another licensed home services agency within the prior year (previous 365 days).
+The home services placement agency shall not give a worker an assignment until the worker has first passed a competency evaluation given by the agency.
+The competency evaluation shall ensure that the home services worker is competent to provide the services required in the worker's assignment.
+The competency evaluation or proof of prior training at a licensed home services agency within the prior year shall address each of the subjects outlined in subsection (e).

 1) The employee's job responsibilities and limitations;

-2) Communication skills in areas such as with persons who are hard of hearing, have dementia, or have other special needs;
+2) Communication skills relating to persons who are hard of hearing, have dementia, or have other special needs;

-3) Observation, reporting and documentation of client status and the service furnished, including changes in functional ability and mental status demonstrated by the client;
+3) Observing, reporting and documenting client status and the care or service provided, including changes in functional ability and mental status demonstrated by the client;

-4) Performance of personal care tasks for clients, including: bathing; skin care; hair care; nail care; mouth care; shaving; dressing; feeding; assistance with ambulation; exercise and transfers; positioning; toileting; and medication reminding;
+4) Performing personal care tasks for clients, including: bathing; skin care; hair care; nail care; mouth care; shaving; dressing; feeding; assistance with ambulation; exercise and transfers; positioning; toileting; and medication reminding;

-5) Performance of ability to assist in the use of specific adaptive equipment, such as a mechanical lifting device, if the worker will be working with clients who use the device;
+5) Assisting in the use of specific adaptive equipment, such as a mechanical lifting device, if the worker will be working with clients who use the device;

-6) Basic hygiene and basic infection control practices;
+6) Basic hygiene and basic infection prevention and control practices;

-7) Maintenance of a clean, safe and healthy environment;
+7) Maintaining a clean, safe and healthy environment;

 8) Basic personal and environmental safety precautions;

-9) Recognizing emergencies and knowledge of emergency procedures, including basic first aid and implementation of a client's emergency preparedness plan;
+9) Recognizing emergencies and initiating emergency procedures, including basic first aid and implementation of a client's emergency preparedness plan;

-10) Confidentiality of client personal, financial and health information;
+10) Confidentiality of client's personal, financial and health information;

-11) Behaviors that would constitute abuse or neglect and the legal prohibitions against such behaviors, as well as knowledge and understanding of abuse and neglect prevention and reporting requirements; and
+13) Behaviors that would constitute abuse or neglect and the legal prohibitions against these behaviors, as well as knowledge and understanding of abuse and neglect prevention and reporting requirements; and

-e) All home services workers shall complete a minimum of eight hours of training during each year of employment based on either a calendar year or an anniversary date basis, whichever is selected by the agency.
-The initial eight hours of training required in subsection (c) of this Section shall satisfy the annual training requirement for the home services worker's first year of employment.
+f) All home services workers shall complete a minimum of ten hours of training during each year of employment to maintain placement availability, based on either a calendar year or an anniversary date basis, whichever is selected by the agency.
+The initial ten hours of training required in subsection (c) shall satisfy the annual training requirement for the home services worker's first year of employment.
 The annual training can include self-study courses with demonstration of learned concepts that are applicable to the employee's responsibilities.
 Training shall include:

 1) Promoting client dignity, independence, self-determination, privacy, choice and rights;